dustinlacewell/loom/README.markdown

 Loom is a server-daemon that provides concurrent task-scheduling for clusters and servers.
 It consists of a Twisted daemon that reads in target-node and scheduling information from flexible YAML configuration files.
 As job schedules come to bear, task-work is applied to remote nodes via the Paramiko/SSH API, Fabric.
-Tasks applied to multiple nodes are applied to each node seperately in a child-process allowing Loom to provide Fabric with some measure of concurrency.
+Loom relies upon the Twisted library, Ampoule to achieve concurrency and tasks applied to multiple nodes are each applied seperately in a child-process.

 installation
 ------------